hakimel/reveal.js/plugin/math-katex/README.md

  [KaTeX](https://github.com/Khan/KaTeX]).

 - Lightweight rendering, thanks to KaTeX
+- Marks syntax errors on the slide
 - Renders all formulas when presentation loads (no re-rendering when slide changes)
-- No MathJax CDN dependency

 ## Plugin setup